-What is the difference between DRC and SALT?Click or enter to reveal information below
+What is the difference between DRC and the SALT Center?Click or enter to reveal information below

 The DRC is the office designated by the University to lead the campus in creating access for individuals with disabilities.
 DRC staff determines and facilitates the implementation of reasonable accommodations in consultation with students and faculty.
 Accommodations and services are free of charge and intended to provide access to University programs and activities for disabled individuals.

-SALT is a fee-for-service office available to students with academic challenges and intended to maximize student success.
+The SALT Center is a fee-based service office available to students with academic challenges intended to maximize student success.

 As a faculty member or course instructor, you should contact DRC if you have questions about access for disabled students, would like assistance in administering your exams with accommodations, have questions about whether a recommended accommodation is reasonable or would like to discuss your role in assuring access to students in your classes